Composing XML output for an action in a flow

 </xs:schema>

-4. If the XSD file contains global elements, select a global element name from the Global element drop-down list to identify which portion of the schema should be used to define the XML output structure.
-(XSD files with a single global element will show that element name by default.)
+4. If the XSD file contains global elements, select a global element name from the Global element list to identify which portion of the schema to use to define the XML output structure.
+(XSD files with a single global element show that element name by default.)

 5. Click Import to display a field-based representation of the XML elements and structure.